Elqui Valley, a must-see Tourist Destination

 Organizacion Turistica Valle de Elqui

-A small town with pre-Columbian roots, located in the commune of Paihuano, 107 km east of La Serena and 37 km southwest of Vicuña.
-Before adopting its current name, it was known as La Greda and later La Unión, which was changed in 1936 to Pisco Elqui.
+A charming town with pre-Columbian roots, nestled in the commune of Paihuano.
+Pisco Elqui lies 107 km east of La Serena and 37 km southwest of Vicuña.
+This picturesque town, originally known as La Greda and later as La Unión, adopted its current name in 1936.

-This charming town is a haven for nature lovers, surrounded by vineyards as its main activity is the production of pisco, an Andean grape brandy that originated in the 16th century.
-The town's main square is adorned with beautiful trees, and next to it stands the Nuestra Señora del Rosario Church, completed in 1922 with materials brought from Europe.
-Its tower, standing over 30 meters high, is visible from a distance.
-The church features a central nave and two aisles, with religious images imported from France.
+A haven for nature lovers, Pisco Elqui is surrounded by vineyards and thrives on the production of pisco—a distinctive Andean grape brandy that originated in the 16th century.
+The town’s main square, shaded by beautiful trees, is home to the Nuestra Señora del Rosario Church.
+Completed in 1922 with materials imported from Europe, the church boasts a tower over 30 meters tall, visible from afar.
+Inside, its central nave and two aisles are adorned with religious images imported from France.

-Not everything in the stunning Elqui Valley revolves around grapes and Pisco.
-Since the late 19th century, the region has had a brewing tradition, starting with Bauer beer in Vicuña, which has recently experienced a strong resurgence.
+But the stunning Elqui Valley offers more than grapes and pisco.
+Since the late 19th century, the region has nurtured a brewing tradition, beginning with Bauer beer in Vicuña.
+This tradition has recently seen a strong resurgence, delighting locals and visitors alike.

-Local agencies offer the 8-hour guided tour Cerveceros Ancestrales, which takes you through much of the valley for an unforgettable journey, allowing you to visit and taste the offerings from the region's most renowned craft breweries.
+For beer enthusiasts, local agencies offer the Cerveceros Ancestrales guided tour, an 8-hour journey through much of the valley.
+This unforgettable experience allows you to visit and sample offerings from some of the region's most renowned craft breweries.

 Montegrande